aservet1/ToDoCmd/README.md

 and it evantually became a command line to do list application.

-This project was not only made as a way to organize my ToDos, but also a way to learn Bash scripting and how to work in the Unix environment, as I had started as a Linux newbie from Windows only two months before.
+This project was not only made as a way to organize my ToDos, but also a way to learn Bash scripting and how to work in the Unix environment, as I had started as a Linux newbie coming over from Windows only two months before.

 ## Installation
 All you need to do is set an environment variable, `$CMDTODO_ROOT` to the root directory of this project and add it to `$PATH`